 2. Kingston Trolley Tours

 What is it?
 It is a hop-on-hop-off bus tour of Kingston’s historic old town and shopping district.
-During summer, the trolley would stop at six of Kingston’s most renowned attractions, including Fort Henry and the Kingston Penitentiary.
+During summer, the trolley would stop at six of the most renowned attractions in Kingston, including Fort Henry and the Kingston Penitentiary.

 Fares: 32 CAD (24 USD) for an adult day pass, 21 CAD (16 USD) for a child day pass